 It can also help when an acute injury has occurred and short-term pain relief is needed for extreme pain.

-Depression is another disorder that this drug may help relieve.
 Since it is an opiate, it can actually induce mild feelings of euphoria, elevating their mood.
-If you’ve received a vet’s diagnose that your pooch as being depressed, you can inquire if it might help ease it.
+If you’ve received a vet’s diagnosis that your pooch is depressed, you can inquire if it might help ease it.
 Once again, this is rarely used for depression but has seen positive results in some cases.

 Typical Tramadol Dosage Amounts

 The dosage must be determined by a veterinarian.

 It can start at .5 mg for every pound of body weight and go all the way up to 1.8mg per pound.
 This is given by mouth every 8 to 12 hours.
 The dosage and the times to administer are determined by the condition of your pooch.

 Dosing will also vary according to the amount of pain he or she is in.